ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 - *upgrade* On `Remove data folder ...` click No
 - *upgrade* Next and reboot as advised
 - Click "Add" to add a new product
-- Select the latest version of MySQL server 64-bit.
-This will be the one offered by default
+- Select the version of MySQL server 64-bit shown in the current dev notes (https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev).

 For "Choosing a Setup Type," select "Server only"
 On the next page, set the Data Directory to `C:\Instrument\Var\mysql`